An a posteriori error estimator for the spectral fractional power of the Laplacian: Contribution

 \section{Contribution}

 The main contribution of this work is the derivation of a novel a posteriori error estimator for the combined rational finite element approximation of the spectral fractional Laplacian.
 It is a natural a posteriori counterpart to the a priori results developed in \cite{Bonito2013}.
+To our knowledge, our work is the first to propose an a posteriori error estimator for the spectral fractional Laplacian discretized using rational approximation techniques (as opposed to the Caffarelli-Silvestre extension).

-Our work starts with the quadrature rule for the Dunford--Taylor integral proposed in the seminal work\ \cite{Bonito2013}.
-This method, and other rational approximation--based discretization methods, decompose the original fractional problem into a set of independent parametric non--fractional problems.
+Our work starts with rational approximation--based discretization methods.
+We are particularly interested in two of these methods: a method based on the quadrature rule for the Dunford--Taylor integral proposed in the seminal work\ \cite{Bonito2013} ---we will refer to this method as "the BP method" in the following--- and a method based on Best Uniform Rational Approximations, ---"the BURA method"--- applied for the first time to fractional partial differential equations in\ \cite{Harizanov2016}.
+These methods decompose the original fractional problem into a set of independent parametric non--fractional problems.
 From this point we develop an associated set of independent non--fractional a posteriori error estimation problems.
 We compute the Bank--Weiser hierarchical estimators \cite{Bank1985} of the error between each non--fractional parametric problem solution and its finite element discretization, then the fractional problem discretization error is estimated by the sum of the parametric contributions via the rational approximation.
+In addition, we propose an algorithm to adaptively refine the rational scheme.
+When two discretization methods are combined (here a rational scheme and a finite element method), the respective discretization errors must be balanced in order to prevent computational resources waste.
+The algorithm we propose is based on a computable a priori estimator for the rational scheme error and rational schemes are chosen on--the--fly to balance the rational and finite element error estimators.

 Our method leads to a fully local and parallelizable solution technique for the spectral fractional Laplacian with computable $L^2$ error.
 Our method is valid for any finite element degree (however, for the sake of brevity we do not show results with higher degree finite elements) and for one, two and three dimensional problems\ \cite{Bulle2021a}.